DigiBP/digibp-spiez/README.md

 | Summary | Quicklinks |
 | ------------------ | - |
-|This repository contains health insurance process [Camunda BPM](https://docs.camunda.org).
+|This repository contains Health insurance process [Camunda BPM](https://docs.camunda.org).
 This repository is part of the group assignment of the Digitalization of the Business Processes (SS19) Module at the FHNW.
 Check out our [Presentation Slides](https://stillnotfinished.com) to get an overview of the process as well as the tools and technologies used. | [Camunda Health Insurance Offer Creator]( https://digibp-spiez.herokuapp.com)

 *Authors*
 * Christopher Vogel, [christopher.vogel@students.fhnw.ch]